orbeon/orbeon-forms-doc/XForms-~-XBL.md

 ### Terminology

-* **Component:** a piece of software which provides reusable behavior and presentation.
+* **Component or custom control:** a piece of software which provides reusable behavior and presentation.
 * **Component instance:** a particular use of a component within an XForms document.
 A component might have multiple instances in a given page.
     * _NOTE: This should not be confused with XForms instances._
 * **Component implementation:** the code which constitutes the inner workings of a particular component.